 During the period 1962-64 a radio scheme was devised for use by Regional Seat of Government (RSG) their Sub-Regional Controls and County Civil Defence Corps.
-This was an interim scheme designed to plug a communications gap until the new UHF radio system could be put in place.
-The UHF scheme for use by Regional Government Headquarters is documented on this website under Core Communications Networks / First Generation
+This was an interim scheme designed to plug a communications gap until the new Government Communications Network (GCN) a UHF radio linking system could be put in place.
+The UHF scheme for use by the GCN is documented on this website under Core Communications Networks / First Generation

 A Stop Gap Measure

 This topic has been created from the contents of declassified file HO322/299 held in The National Archives at Kew.
 This related to the period in the mid-nineteen sixties before the Civil Defence Corp was disbanded in 1968.
 I am most grateful to Dave McKay G1JWG ( www.radiohistory.uk ) for his help on this previously undocumented topic.

 Note by General Goddard (RD(63)16) dated 5th Sept 1963